cdmac94/Python-Basics/README.md

 ## Learning Project Six: Len's Slice

 You work at Len’s Slice, a new pizza joint in the neighborhood.
 You are going to use your knowledge of Python lists to organize some of your sales data.

+## Learning Project Seven: Carly's Clippers

+You are the Data Analyst at Carly’s Clippers, the newest hair salon on the block.
+Your job is to go through the lists of data that have been collected in the past couple of weeks.
+You will be calculating some important metrics that Carly can use to plan out the operation of the business for the rest of the month.